November 06, 2019

 Biochemistry skills at work

 After receiving letters of recommendation for the internship from his professors, he was one of just two students from liberal arts schools given the internship, competing against students from large schools like the University of Arizona, Arizona State and Southern California.
 At the clinic, he helped grow specific cancer cells for use in the laboratory and completed procedures on his own after gaining the trust of the investigating scientists.
-Erickson is currently in grad school and considering pursuing a Ph.D. in cancer research.
+Erickson is pursuing a PhD in biochemistry at the University of Utah.